Tenancy by the Entireties Case Law in Florida

 The Court also addressed express disclaimers.
 If the signature card offers TBE as an option alongside other ownership forms and the couple selects something other than TBE, the couple has disclaimed entireties ownership.
 If the bank does not offer TBE at all, the couple can introduce extrinsic evidence to prove they intended entireties ownership despite the bank’s failure to provide the option.

 Before Beal Bank, Florida courts applied inconsistent standards to personal property.
-Real estate held by married couples had long been presumed to be entireties property, but bank accounts and other personal property lacked a clear framework.
-The decision extended the same protective presumption to bank accounts that real estate had always received, creating the foundation for modern TBE asset protection planning.
+Real estate held by married couples had long carried a presumption of entireties ownership, but bank accounts and other personal property lacked clear rules.
+The decision extended the same protective presumption to bank accounts, creating the foundation for modern TBE asset protection planning.

 The Florida Supreme Court’s December 2025 decision in Loumpos v.
-Dove Investment Corp., No. SC2024-1256, resolved a conflict between the Second and Fourth District Courts of Appeal and expanded TBE protection for bank accounts beyond what Beal Bank had established.
+Bank One, No. SC2024-1256, resolved a conflict between the Second and Fourth District Courts of Appeal and expanded TBE protection for bank accounts beyond what Beal Bank had established.

-The facts involved a wife who had a default judgment entered against her individually.
+A wife had a default judgment entered against her individually.
 After her marriage, her husband opened a bank account in his own name.
 Months later, both spouses executed new signature cards designating the account as tenancy by the entireties.
 Only the husband’s wages funded the account.
 When the creditor sought to garnish the account, the wife claimed entireties protection.

 The trial court rejected the claim because the account was originally opened by one spouse, so the unities of time and title were absent.
 The Second District affirmed.
-The Fourth District, in a separate case called Versace v.
-Uruven, LLC, had reached the opposite conclusion, finding that an express TBE designation on the signature card was sufficient regardless of timing.
+The Fourth District, in Versace v.
+Uruven, LLC, had reached the opposite conclusion in a separate case, finding that an express TBE designation on the signature card was sufficient regardless of timing.

 The Supreme Court held that Florida Statutes § 655.79(1), as amended in 2008, controls over the common-law unities for bank accounts.
 The statute provides that any deposit or account in the name of two persons who are husband and wife is considered a tenancy by the entirety unless otherwise specified in writing.
 The Court found that this language authorizes conversion of an individually held account into a TBE account when both spouses later sign documents designating entireties ownership.